HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images

-In analogy to \citetalias{schuldt21a}, we have used the predicted SIE+$\gamma_\text{ext}$ mass parameters to predict the next appearing image(s) and corresponding time delay(s) given the first appearing image of the true, simulated mass model.
-Although we observed stronger discrepancies on the external shear, the observed scatter on the image pasitions and time delays is comparable to that obtained with our CNNs of \citetalias{schuldt21a}.
+In analogy to \citetalias{schuldt21a}, we used the predicted SIE+$\gamma_\text{ext}$ mass parameters to predict the next appearing image(s) and corresponding time delay(s) given the first appearing image of the true, simulated mass model.
+Although we observed stronger discrepancies on the external shear, the observed scatter on the image positions and time delays is comparable to that obtained with our CNNs of \citetalias{schuldt21a}.
 We find a bias in the predicted time delays as a function of the predicted Einstein radius, which can be compensated up to $\theta_\text{E}^\text{pred} \sim 2\arcsec$ by applying a linear correction function.
-Through the comparison to \citetalias{schuldt21a}, we see that the external shear has only a minor effect on the time-delay prediction.
+Through a comparison of the performance with that of the CNN presented in \citetalias{schuldt21a}, we see that the external shear has only a minor effect on the time-delay prediction.

-The biggest strength of our network is certainly the computational time and degree of automation.
+The greatest strength of our network is certainly its reduced requirement for computational time and its greater degree of automation.
 Once trained, it predicts these parameters in fractions of a second, while state-of-the-art methods like \GG \, require at least days and a lot of user input for the same task.
-With this network we are able to predict the SIE+$\gamma_\text{ext}$ values with uncertainties for all known HSC lenses or lens candidates, which are already a few thousand, within minutes.
-Given the good match of the HSC images to the expected quality of LSST, our network's performance is expected to hold also for LSST.
-Here we propose to generate dedicated mocks and train a separate network as soon as first data from LSST are available to avoid possible degradation in performance because of slightly different image characteristics.
+With this network, we are able to predict the SIE+$\gamma_\text{ext}$ values with uncertainties for all known HSC lenses or lens candidates ---which already number a few thousand--- within minutes.
+Given the good match of the HSC images to the expected quality of LSST, the performance of our network is expected to hold for LSST as well.
+Here, we propose to generate dedicated mocks and train a separate network as soon as data from the first LSST data release are available in order to avoid a possible degradation in performance because of slightly different image characteristics.

 \FloatBarrier